Email About

 How organisations fail

-Over time my centre of gravity shifted from implementation to direction, governance and operating model design, while remaining close enough to engineering reality to keep judgement honest.
+Over time, my centre of gravity shifted from implementation to direction, governance and operating model design.
+I stay close enough to engineering reality to keep judgement grounded.

 Systems thinking